-- Programs entering SO riders must complete and submit LTP form, waivers, and new medicals prior to their first practice. - Entry Opening date: July 1, 2024.
-Registrations will not be accepted for athletes without current medicals. - SO medical forms and Code of Conduct must be completed and submitted by September 30, 2024. - Refer to SO rules for specific details. - SO-NJ will validate an athlete's participation for the SO ribbons and medals.
-The Horse Show Manager/Committee will not have any influence over SO participation. - Entry Closing date: September 15, 2024.
-Late entries will not be accepted. - Video submission folder available to upload videos: September 18, 2023 October 6, 2024. - Judging will take place on October 12-13, 2024. - Late videos will not be accepted. - Each rider may enter one equitation class, one obstacle class, one in-hand class, and one dressage test of the same skill level.
+- Programs entering SONJ athletes must complete and submit their annual LTP form with athletes having a Communicable Diseases Waiver on file along with a current Health History Form prior to their first practice. - Entry Opening date: July 1, 2025.
+Registrations will not be accepted for athletes without current certifications. - SONJ will validate an athlete's participation for the SO ribbons and medals.
+The Horse Show Manager/Committee will not have any influence over SO participation. - Entry Closing date: September 14, 2025 (11:59 pm).
+Late entries will not be accepted. - Video submission folder available to upload videos: September 17, 2025 October 5, 2025. - Judging will take place on October 11-12, 2025. - Late videos will not be accepted. - Each rider may enter one equitation class, one obstacle class, one in-hand class, and one dressage test of the same skill level.